 Section Proposed Complia nce Section 1.2 Aims of Plan The key concerns relating to the proposal are as follows: The proposed warehouse unit on Whites Creek Lane and the industrial units on John Street do not respond to the flooding and stormwater requirements of the subject site.
 The proposed parking to the warehouse and industrial units are below the flood planning levels for both John Street and Whites Creek Lane.
 Unencumbered evacuation of the warehouse from Whites Creek Lane to John Street is not provided.
 The proposed development which includes constructing boundary to boundary will adversely impact on the floodwater movement at the subject site which will increase flooding of the adjacent properties, and Whites Creek Lane.
 This is discussed in detail under Section 5.21 and Section 6.3 of IWLEP 2022 discussions.
-Therefore, due to the above concerns, the proposal does not satisfy the section as follows: The proposal does not encourage development that demonstrates efficient and sustainable use of energy and resources in accordance with ecologically sustainable development principles The proposal does not create a high-quality urban place through the application of design excellence in all elements of the built environment and public domain The proposal does not prevent adverse social, economic and environmental impacts, including cumulative impacts No

-Section Proposed Complia nce Therefore, for these reasons and other reasons discussed elsewhere in this report, the proposal is recommended for refusal
+No Therefore, due to the above concerns, the proposal does not satisfy the section as follows: The proposal does not encourage development that demonstrates efficient and sustainable use of energy and resources in accordance with ecologically sustainable development principles The proposal does not reduce community risk from and nor does it improve resilience to urban and natural hazards The proposal does not create a high-quality urban place through the application of design excellence in all elements of the built environment and public domain The proposal does not prevent adverse social, economic and environmental impacts on the local character of Inner West, The proposal does not prevent adverse social, economic and environmental impacts, including cumulative impacts Therefore, for these reasons and other reasons discussed elsewhere in this report, the proposal is recommended for refusal